RMK

 cargo run --release

-The firmware will be flashed to your microcontroller and the firmware will run automatically, yay!
+Then the command configured in .cargo/config.toml will be executed.
+The firmware will be flashed to your microcontroller and run automatically, yay!

 For more configurations of RMK, you can check out feature documentations on the left.